vishaltyagityagi/Incubyte_cal/README.md

 ## Project Description

 The String Calculator is a simple utility that takes a string of numbers as input and returns their sum.
-The development process follows the TDD cycle: Red (write a failing test), Green (write just enough code to make the test pass), Refactor (improve the code without changing its behavior).
+The development process follows the TDD cycle, Refactor (improve the code without changing its behavior).

 ## Features